maeklong/maeklong.github.io/Juniper/JNCDA.md

 + impact to the business from an operations perspective
 + cost of the proposed solution
 + **Feedback : Three important areas to define are business costs of not going forward, impact to the business from an operations perspective, and the cost of the proposed solution.**
++ **to develop a high-level design to meet a customer's requirement to transition an aging switched infrastructure to a newer approach, meeting their needs for the next five years**

 ### route summarization
 + to benefit from a hierarchical IP addressing plan